Marcello Ferrada de Noli: Freedom of speech

-In recent years, Ferrada de Noli has focused his publications in The Indicter and on social media on freedom of speech issues.
-In his book Human Rights for All (2024), he critiques the concept of “disinformation".
-In the book EU’s Censorship on Freedom of Speech: DSA Echoes Repression of Fascism for War Propaganda (2025), De Noli analyses the European Union’s Digital Services Act (DSA), describing some of its procedures as “shadow banning of dissident voices.”
-He claims Google implements these at the DSA’s behest.
-His research findings show a statistically significant reduction in Google Search results for known DSA critics before and after the DSA’s enforcement on major search engines.
+In recent years, Ferrada de Noli has focused his publications in the journal The Indicter and on social media on freedom of speech issues.
+In March 2020 he co-signed a letter published in The Lancet advocating for the case of Julian Assange, for "it relates to law, freedom of speech, freedom of the press, journalism, publishing, and politics".
+In his book Human Rights for All (2024), he critiques the concept of "disinformation".
+In the books EU's Censorship on Freedom of Speech: DSA Echoes Repression of Fascism for War Propaganda (2025) and Censorship and the Crisis of European Society (2026), De Noli analyses the European Union's Digital Services Act (DSA), describing some of its procedures as "shadow banning of dissident voices".
+He claims Google implements these at the DSA's behest.
+His research findings show a statistically significant reduction in Google Search results for known DSA critics before and after the DSA's enforcement on major search engines.
 Comparing Google Search with Yahoo Search and Bing Search, De Noli found a statistically significant difference in results as well for other DSA critics, such as Virginie Joron, Paul Coleman, and Matt Taibbi.

 Ferrada de Noli also criticizes what he sees as the erosion of free speech rights for European citizens in geopolitical contexts.
-For example, he has condemned the Swedish government’s decision not to hold a national referendum on NATO membership.
+For example, he has condemned the Swedish government's decision not to hold a national referendum on NATO membership.

-Two web publications recognized Ferrada de Noli as one of “The World’s Top Dissidents Fighting for Free Speech 2025”.
-Additionally, an OpenAI list (August 2025) ranked him first in a “Short List of Top Authors Focused on Freedom of Speech (DSA Context or Broader).”